 Asian Grilled Pork Tenderloin is an easy and flavorful meal to make from the grill.
 Allow for at least one hour of marinating time in addition to the active prep and cooking time given; in other words start working on this at least 90 minutes before you want to sit down to dinner.
 Most of that time you can relax as the pork marinates and then cooks on the grill!

-Recently one of these board members hosted us for a casual summer meal to catch up.
+Awhile back, one of my board members hosted a couple of us for a casual summer meal to catch up.
 We started by blind tasting two GSM blends (Grenache, Syrah and Mourvedre).
 We knew one was a Châteauneuf-du-Pape, and the other a GSM blend from Paso Robles.
 The Paso winemaker used old world techniques, making it a tough call picking out which was which–but both wines were wonderful!

 As we sipped our wine on the patio, Frank put together a simple, low maintenance meal featuring grilled pork tenderloin and fresh corn on the cob.
 As I savored the pork tenderloin with an Asian flavored marinade, I thought I would need to replicate the dish at home soon.
 Our Asian Grilled Pork Tenderloin is the result of that plan!